Generative AI hype

 Generative AI Hype – Are we having unrealistic expectations?

-There has been a lot of AI news during the last two years.
+There has been a lot of news about AI over the last two years, and AI companies are valued at astronomical amounts.
 But will AI deliver on all its promises?
-Are we in a Generative AI hype?
+Or is it hyped?

 New technologies often follow a predictable cycle.
 I have personally observed the hype cycle of new technologies before.

-This phenomenon is called the Gartner Hype Cycle, a model that describes new technologies’ adoption, maturity, and social application.
+This phenomenon is what is known as the Gartner Hype Cycle, a model that describes the adoption, maturity, and social application of new technologies.
 The cycle consists of five phases:

 1. Technology Trigger